Locations:

 Fill out paperwork and precheck-in questionnaires

-Before every appointment, there’s usually a precheck-in questionnaire that asks a series of questions about your medical history, current symptoms, your level of pain and the kinds of medications you’re taking.
-This is all important information your care provider needs in order to make an informed decision about your diagnosis and treatment plan.
 Filling out this paperwork or questionnaire before the start of your virtual visit helps get it out of the way so that you’re not wasting time during the visit covering all of this basic information.
-Make sure you also understand the payment and reimbursement process, and that your medical insurance information is up-to-date prior to the start of your appointment.
+Make sure you also understand the payment and reimbursement process, and that your medical insurance information is up-to-date before the start of your appointment.

 Test your webcam and microphone

-Before your appointment, make sure you have everything setup.
+Before your appointment, make sure you have everything set up.
 Test your webcam and microphone to make sure they’re working.
 Check to see that you have the correct login information and video conference or streaming service downloaded for the telemedicine appointment.
 You also want to make sure the light source in the room is to the side or above you, not behind you.
 Like when you take a photo, it’s difficult to see people when they’re sitting in front of a window with the shades open.
 Also, make sure that your camera screen is free from dirt for the best possible visual inspection.

 Make sure you’re available